AIP Publishing LLC

 How should I write a data availability statement?

-AIP Publishing has prepared a set of standard templates that you can use or adapt.
-Please review the author guidelines for examples.
+AIP Publishing has prepared a set of standard templates that you can use or adapt (see above).
+Note that not all templates are acceptable in journals that require data and/or code deposition at the time of manuscript submission.

 Why should I use a data repository?